 Assertions, such as expect in vitest and jest, are an indispensable part of unit tests.
 However, assertions inside loops risk being silently skipped.
-In this post, we discuss some tips and best practices in situations where assertions live in loops.
+In this post, we discuss some tips and best practices to avoid situations where assertions live in loops.

 The (Anti-)Pattern